 The Matlab software must be installed on the host computer.

-The Matlab version should be > R2006b since a native NetCDF library is expected.
+The Matlab version should be ≥ R2016b since the “split” function is used.

 Note also that:

 The Matlab Statistics Toolbox is needed (for the Matlab fitlm function), if you want to compute NITRATE values from the transmitted spectrum (see Annex F for details),